Rental Property Operating Expenses: How To Get It Right the First Time!

-So for those of you who are new to real estate investing, here's a brief overview of the types of costs you want to include as an operating expense and those that you do not want to include.
+Here's a brief overview of the types of costs you want to include as an operating expense, as well as those expenses that you want to exclude.

 - Property taxes